Composing dynamic programming tree-decomposition-based algorithms: Introduction

 \section{Introduction}

-In one well-known graph partition problem, one is asked, given a graph $G$ and an integer $k$, whether $V(G)$ can be partitioned into $\ell$ sets $V_1, \ldots, V_\ell$ such that the number of edges between two different sets is small.
-These problems have many applications starting from clustering genes, through optimizing financial problems, parallel scientific computing to image segmentation, and analysis of social networks.
-The above specified graph partitioning problem favors cutting small sets of isolated vertices in the input graph~\cite{ShMa2000,WuLe1993}.
-In order to avoid this kind of solutions which is often undesirable for many practical applications, restrictions are often imposed on the sets $V_i$, $i \in \intv{1,\ell}$.
-The most natural restriction is to require the partition to be balanced~\cite{AnRa2006}.
-Another one, used in image segmentation, is to consider normalized cuts~\cite{ShMa2000}, that is, cuts that maximize the similarity within the sets while minimizing the dissimilarity between the sets.
-In social networks, the graph clustering problem is a graph partition problem where the graphs $G[V_i]$, $i \in \intv{1,\ell}$, are required to be dense~\cite{Sc2007}.
+In one of the first graph partition problems, one is asked, given a graph $G$ and an integer $k$, whether $V(G)$ can be partitioned into $\ell$ sets $V_1, \ldots, V_\ell$ such that the number of edges between two different sets is small, see for instance~\cite{GoHo1994}.
+These problems have many applications starting from clustering genes by~\cite{ShMaSh2003}, through optimizing financial problems by~\cite{MeWe2012}, parallel scientific computing to image segmentation by~\cite{GrSc2006} and \cite{ToMo2012}, and analysis of social networks by~\cite{QiYaWa2010}.
+The above specified graph partitioning problem favors cutting small sets of isolated vertices in the input graph as shown by~\cite{ShMa2000} and \cite{WuLe1993}.
+In order to avoid this kind of solution which is often undesirable for many practical applications, restrictions are often imposed on the sets $V_i$, $i \in \intv{1,\ell}$.
+The most natural restriction is to require the partition to be balanced as done by~\cite{AnRa2006}.
+Another one, used in image segmentation, is to consider normalized cuts as done by~\cite{ShMa2000}, that is, cuts that maximize the similarity within the sets while minimizing the dissimilarity between the sets.
+In social networks, the graph clustering problem is a graph partition problem where the graphs $G[V_i]$, $i \in \intv{1,\ell}$, are required to be dense as studied by~\cite{Sc2007}.
 In this paper, we consider the graph partition problem in a general form defined in the following way.
-Given $\ell$ graph classes $\mathcal{H}_1, \ldots, \mathcal{H}_\ell$ and an integer $p$, the $\graphpartition(\mathcal{H}_1, \ldots, \mathcal{H}_\ell,p)$ problem consists in, given a graph $G$, determining whether $V(G)$ can be partitioned into $\ell$ sets $V_1,\ldots, V_\ell$ such that $\{\{u,v\} \in E(G) \mid u \in V_i, v \in V_j, i \not = j\}$, i.e., the set of \emph{transversal} edges, is of size at most $p$ and $G[V_i] \in \mathcal{H}_i$ for each $i \in \intv{1,\ell}$.
+Given $\ell$ graph classes $\mathcal{H}_1, \ldots, \mathcal{H}_\ell$ and an integer $p$, the $\graphpartition(\mathcal{H}_1, \ldots, \mathcal{H}_\ell,p)$ problem consists in, given a graph $G$, determining whether $V(G)$ can be partitioned into $\ell$ sets $V_1,\ldots, V_\ell$ such that $\{\{u,v\} \in E(G) \mid u \in V_i, v \in V_j, i \not = j\}$, \textit{i.e.}, the set of \emph{transversal} edges, is of size at most $p$ and $G[V_i] \in \mathcal{H}_i$ for each $i \in \intv{1,\ell}$.